New Bible studies and devotionals sent to your email. The first one includes a free gift!

 30 For the ships of Chittim shall come against him: therefore he shall be grieved, and return, and have indignation against the holy covenant: so shall he do; he shall even return, and have intelligence with them that forsake the holy covenant.

 He is driven back by a navy from Chittim (the area of the mediterranean sea…most likely a navy from europe or even the west) and because of this he is angered.
-Now he will begin to actively seek Israel’s destruction by making an alliance with those who are against God (Islam nations).
+Now he will begin to actively seek Israel’s destruction by making an alliance with those who are against God (potentially Islamic nations).

 31 And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate.